carj/pyPreservica/docs/index.rst

 -  Add, Delete and Update External Identifiers
 -  Add, Delete and Update Descriptive Metadata fragments
 -  Change Security tags on Folders and Assets
+-  Create new Folder entities
+-  Fetch Folders and Assets belonging to parent Folders
 -  Move Assets and Folders
--  Retrieve Representations, Generations & Bitstreams
+-  Retrieve Representations, Generations & Bitstreams from Assets
--  Download digital files
+-  Download digital files and thumbnails

 Background
 -----------